 Shengshuang holds degree in Chinese Language and Literature from Nanjing University, and she received her Master’s degree in Comparative Literature from Renmin University of China.
 Her research interests span a wide variety of topics, including Holocaust, memory, identity, gender and sexuality.
 Currently, she focuses on the contemporary German writer W. G. Sebald, especially the philosophy of repetition in his works.

-Tegan earned her B.A. in linguistics with a minor in music at the University of Alaska, Fairbanks in 2016 and her M.A. in German studies at California State University, Long Beach in 2018.
-White-Nesbitt entered the German program at Johns Hopkins in the Fall of 2018.
-Her research interests include translation studies, Jewish culture, literary theory, genre theory, and the history of poetic forms.
-As a translator, White-Nesbitt has worked on texts from the eighteenth century to the present and is the major English translator of Swabian poet Walle Sayer.
+Tegan earned her B.A. in linguistics with a minor in music at the University of Alaska, Fairbanks in 2016.
+She completed her M.A. in German studies at California State University, Long Beach in 2018.
+She entered the German program at Johns Hopkins in the Fall of 2018.
+Her research interests include translation studies, literary theory, genre theory, Jewish language and culture, and the history of poetic forms.

 Jason graduated summa cum laude from Cornell in 2012.
 Following his BA, he studied literature and philosophy in Heidelberg for a year on a German state fellowship.
 At Johns Hopkins, he is pursuing PhDs in both German Studies and Philosophy.
 His dissertation in German concerns early modern naturalism (understood as the view that everything plays by the same rules) in modern German thought, while his dissertation in Philosophy is centered on Hegel’s ethical thought and Spinoza’s politics.
 He has been a visiting researcher at Yale, Frankfurt, and Hamburg.
 In 2021 he will be in residence at the Panthéon-Sorbonne.